Methylcyclohexane: Production and use

+The hydrocarbon is a minor component of automobile fuel, with its share in US gasoline varying between 0.3 and 1.7% in early 1990s and 0.1 to 1% in 2011.
+Its research and motor octane numbers are 75 and 71 respectively.

-Methylcyclohexane, as a component of a mixture, is usually dehydrogenated to toluene, which increases the octane rating of gasoline.
+As a component of a mixture, it is usually dehydrogenated to toluene, which increases the octane rating of gasoline.

-It is also one of a host substances in jet fuel surrogate blends, e.g., for Jet A fuel.
+It is also one of a host of substances in jet fuel surrogate blends, e.g., for Jet A fuel.

 Solvent

 Methylcyclohexane is used as an organic solvent, with properties similar to related saturated hydrocarbons such as heptane.
 It is also a solvent in many types of correction fluids.

 Structure

 Methylcyclohexane is a monosubstituted cyclohexane because it has one branching via the attachment of one methyl group on one carbon of the cyclohexane ring.
 Like all cyclohexanes, it can interconvert rapidly between two chair conformers.
 The lowest energy form of this monosubstituted methylcyclohexane occurs when the methyl group occupies an equatorial rather than an axial position.
 This equilibrium is embodied in the concept of A value.
 In the axial position, the methyl group experiences steric crowding (steric strain) because of the presence of axial hydrogen atoms on the same side of the ring (known as the 1,3-diaxial interactions).
 There are two such interactions, with each pairwise methyl/hydrogen combination contributing approximately 7.61 kJ/mol of strain energy.
 The equatorial conformation experiences no such interaction, and so it is the energetically favored conformation.